Enabling Technology definition

 Enabling Technology shall have the meaning as set forth in Section 4.2 herein.

-Enabling Technology means any and all additional third party licenses and rights which are required by LICENSEE for the practice of Licensed Patents or the manufacture of Licensed Products hereunder.
+Enabling Technology means any and all additional licenses and rights which are not licensed to the Company under this Agreement and which are required by the Company for the exercise of the Patent Rights or the manufacture of the Licensed Products hereunder.

 Enabling Technology means such specific tools, technologies and/or methods relating to [*******] as the parties may agree in writing to have MAXYGEN develop in the R&D Program in accordance with an agreed upon written Work Plan, to facilitate the development of PIONEER Licensed Products, in each case, which is designated by written agreement by the parties as Enabling Technology.